-CONDITIONS PROPOSED BY THE RESPONSIBLE AUTHORITIES No conditions have been recommended by the responsible authorities.
-CONDITIONS PROPOSED BY APPLICANT This licence will be subject to the conditions, that are consistent with the terms offered by the applicant in order to promote the four licensing objectives set out in Part P of their application.
-EFFECT OF FAILING TO COMPLY WITH CONDITIONS EXPLAINED TO APPLICANT The Sub-Committee has explained to the applicant the effect of failure to comply with any of the conditions attached to the licence or certificate is a criminal offence, which upon conviction, would result in a fine of up to £20,000 or up to six months imprisonment or both.
+CONDITIONS PROPOSED BY THE RESPONSIBLE AUTHORITIES No additional conditions have been recommended by any responsible authorities CONDITIONS PROPOSED BY APPLICANT This licence will be subject to the conditions, that are consistent with the terms offered by the applicant in order to promote the four licensing objectives set out in Part P of their application.
+Plus: On Thursday and Friday evenings, the premises will close to the public at 0130 hrs.
+On Saturday evenings, the premises will close to the public at 0300 hrs EFFECT OF FAILING TO COMPLY WITH CONDITIONS EXPLAINED TO APPLICANT The Sub-Committee has explained to the applicant the effect of failure to comply with any of the conditions attached to the licence or certificate is a criminal offence, which upon conviction, would result in a fine of up to £20,000 or up to six months imprisonment or both.
 STATEMENT OF LICENSING POLICY The Sub-Committee has taken into account the North Hertfordshire District Council's Statement of Licensing Policy in reaching their decision.
 They have found the following sections to be of particular relevance in reaching this decision.
 4. Regulating Licensing 4.1 Licensing is about regulating the carrying on of licensable activities on licensed premises, by qualifying clubs and at temporary events within the terms of the Act.
 The Council may attach conditions to licences issued under the Act and these must be focussed on matters, which are within the control of the individual licence holders and others in possession of relevant authorisations.
 4.2 Licensing law is not a mechanism for the general control of nuisance and antisocial behaviour by individuals once they are away from the licensed premises or event and therefore beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
 Nonetheless, it is a key aspect of such control and licensing law will always be part of a holistic approach to the management of the evening and night-time economy in North Hertfordshire.
 4.3 In addressing these matters the Council will primarily focus on the direct impact of the activities taking place at the licensed premises on members of the public living, working or otherwise engaged in activities in the vicinity.

-5. Licence Conditions 5.1 The Council will tailor any conditions to the individual circumstances of the premises and events concerned and will seek to avoid attaching disproportionate and over burdensome conditions on licences.
-5.2 Conditions will only be imposed when they are necessary for the promotion of the Licensing Objectives and will focus upon matters within the control of the individual licensee such as the premises, places or events being used for licensable activities.
+5. Licence Conditions

+- 5.1 The Council will tailor any conditions to the individual circumstances of the premises and events concerned and will seek to avoid attaching disproportionate and over burdensome conditions on licences. - 5.2 Conditions will only be imposed when they are necessary for the promotion of the Licensing Objectives and will focus upon matters within the control of the individual licensee such as the premises, places or events being used for licensable activities.
 Conditions are likely to be focused towards the direct impact of those activities on persons living, working or otherwise engaged in activities in the vicinity.